Zagita21/detailed-plutus-lecture-notes/README.md

 ### 5. Content Within This Repo

 The contents of this repo is two-fold.
-Firstly (and most importantly), the content is a set of pseudo-academically written notes for the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) [[3]](#3), which follow the formatting as outlined in §5.
+Firstly (and most importantly), the content is a set of pseudo-academically written notes for the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) [[3]](#3), which follow the formatting as outlined in §4.
 Secondly, a set of academic papers which I have deemed to be of greatest importance **to me** is also provided.
-In addition, these papers will (slowly, but surly) be printed out, annotated and scanned.
+In addition, these papers will (slowly, but surely) be printed out, annotated and scanned.
 Shortly thereafter, these scans will be re-uploaded to this repo.

 This repo will **forever and always** remain open, unless instructed otherwise by a member of the Cardano organisation or by an employee of IOHK.